 Tuition and Financial Aid

 This 30-credit program costs $775 per credit hour.
-Utica College is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More
+Utica University is dedicated to making an advanced education accessible and affordable and offers many avenues for financial aid.Learn More

 Faculty Spotlight: Learn From Accounting Experts

 Get to know our faculty of accounting professionals with decades of experience working in a variety of positions within the financial sector as they share their perspective and expertise.
 Their industry-tested insights can help you succeed as you enter the field.

 Glen Hansen, Ph.D., MBA, is Associate Professor of Accounting and coordinator of the on-campus Accounting program at Utica University.
 He has taught finance, accounting, and statistics at Brigham Young University, the University of Rochester, Penn State University, Baruch College, and Hunter College.